globalis-ms/multisite-clone-duplicator/readme.txt

 Simple and user-friendly, this plugin extends WordPress core network's functionalities without polluting the dashboard.

-WARNING : If you clone the primary site, you must use ```mucd_default_primary_tables_to_copy``` filter to declare plugins and custom databse tables, or your cloned site won't be complete
+WARNING : If you clone the primary site, you must use ```mucd_default_primary_tables_to_copy``` filter to declare plugins and custom database tables, or your cloned site won't be complete

 = Features: =
 * Clones any site of your wordpress multisite installation